ohpiglet/ohpiglet/_posts/2025/01/2025-01-18-rialp-castle.md

 date: "2025-01-18"
 ---

-While Pau played football the rest of us went to se the castle in Rialp.
+While Pau played football the rest of us went to see the castle in Rialp.

 Saoirse, Rayane, and Boí.